containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.predictions.NodePrediction"></a>

 ### NodePrediction
-Represents a list of predicted metric data of a node
+Represents a list of predicted metric data of a node.

 | Field | Type | Label | Description |